luketurnerdev/hive-express/README.md

 One thing to note is *coverage*.
 You set it up just by adding the flag **--coverage**, and you are able to collect code coverage information from entire projects, including untested files.
 However, the tests are as good as the coverage.
 Eg: if you just test 50% of the system's code, then the remaining half can contain bugs.

-To finish with, Jest has simple *mock functions*, because "uses a custom resolver for imports in your tests" ([Jest Doc](https://jestjs.io/)).
+To finish with, Jest has simple *mock functions*, because it "uses a custom resolver for imports in your tests" ([Jest Doc](https://jestjs.io/)).
 A mock object is "a simulated object that mimics the behavior of the smallest testable parts of an application in controlled ways[,]"makes use of the same interface as the element of code it is intended to imitate and is often used in unit testing to scrutinize the performance of an actual object.

 Therefore, it helps "isolate the component being tested from the components it depends on and applying mock objects effectively is an important part of test-driven development (TDD)" ([Rouse, TechTarget](https://searchsoftwarequality.techtarget.com/definition/mock-object)).